-VGA Core Clock (Mhz)
+→ VGA Core Clock(MHz)

 Allows you to manually set the VGA Core clock.
 The adjustable range is from 200 MHz to 600 MHz.
-This item is configurable only if the VGA Core Clock control option is enabled.
-(Default: 400)

-Set Memory Clock
+☐ Set Memory Clock

 Determines whether to manually set the memory clock.
 Auto lets BIOS automatically set the memory clock as required.
-Manual allows all voltage control items below to be configurable.
+Manual allows the memory clock control item below to be configurable.
 (Default: Auto)